zhuhaier1992/rmyscontrol/readme.md

 In workspace, run ```colcon build```.
 ### Usage
-Start XINGYING (Nokov mocap software), check 'SDK' in setting and start running.
+Start XINGYING (Nokov mocap software), check 'SDK' in settings and start running.

 If XINGYING starts on another PC, then connect server to the switch of mocap by ethernet cable.(Important note: must be connected AFTER XINGYING is started.)